material-stone-games/moonstone/README.md

 You can customize hierarchy in Editor in Tools > Moonstone > Hierarchy Customization > Edit Settings.

+## UI Script Management

+You can manage UI scripts in Editor in Tools > Moonstone > UI Script Manager.

+Set your app name and output path.
+You can generate ui scripts for children of canvas.

+Press attach button to attach component of generated scripts to children of canvas.
+You can also detach that by pressing detach button.

 ## Scripts

 - Core